isturgill/isturgill.github.io/aboutme.md

 Hi, I'm Ian Sturgill.

-PhD-trained Bioinformatics Scientist from UNC Chapel Hill.
+I'm a PhD-trained Bioinformatics Scientist from UNC Chapel Hill.
 Expertise in developing and orchestrating Nextflow-based pipelines for NGS (WES/RNA-seq) and integrated multi-omics analysis to deliver actionable insights in both academic and industry settings.

 I have 12 years of academic research experience spanning a broader range of topics including: